 Deck Railings Tutorial

-The simplest instructions for the do-it-yourselfer would be for installing "typical builder deck railings," as shown in this deck railing picture:
+The simplest instructions for the do-it-yourselfer would be for installing "typical builder deck railings" start here.

-Step 1.
-The steps and deck frame should be built, in place and clad with decking -- trim the decking off flush to the rim joist (outer frame member that encircles the deck).
+The steps and deck frame should be built, in place and clad with decking—trim the decking off flush to the rim joist (outer frame member that encircles the deck).

-Step 3.
-Using a framing square, mark out the baluster positions by drawing a line every 5".
-Make a mark on the side of the line (normally a line or x), to indicate which side the baluster will be mounted.
+Using a framing square, mark out the baluster positions by drawing a line every 5 inches.
+Make a mark on the side of the line (normally a line or "x"), to indicate which side the baluster will be mounted.

-Step 4.
-Fasten the 4 balusters at each corner of the upper deck railing with 2 ½" deck screws (for pressure-treated, use ACQ rated fasteners only; for cedar use hot-dipped galvanized fasteners).
+Fasten the four balusters at each corner of the upper deck railing with 2 ½" deck screws.
+(For pressure-treated, use ACQ rated fasteners only; for cedar use hot-dipped galvanized fasteners.)